5 ways to get the most out of your ISA allowance

 In fact, the new tax year is often a time when banks up their game to attract new customers so there can be some highly competitive accounts.
 Just check that the ISA you’re looking at says it accepts transfers-in and look out for any transfer charges that may apply.

-Whatever you do, do not withdraw your money to pay it into the new account – once it’s out you’ll lose the tax-free status on the cash and it will impact the current tax year’s allowance instead.
-You must ensure you move your money from ISA to ISA using the bank’s transfer-in service, if you want to keep your savings tax-free.
+Whatever you do, do not withdraw your money to pay it into the new account – once it’s out you’ll lose the tax-free status on the cash and any payments in will count towards the current tax year’s allowance instead.
+You must ensure you move your money directly from ISA to ISA using the bank’s transfer-in service, if you want to keep your savings tax-free.

 By the way, if you choose a cash ISA, take a look at whether there’s an introductory bonus rate.
 When it ends, the rate may become less competitive, so you want to keep that date in mind.